1.5 Text Formatting in R Markdown

 * Ensure correct data types.

-3. Finally, analyze the data.
+3. Finally, analyze the data.- First, collect the data.

 - Second, clean the data.